nikopj/GroupCDL/README.md

 </details>

 ## Usage
 The following asssumes you have a Julia REPL for the project open, e.g. `julia +1.10 --project`.
+All network and training details are given through a config file.
+Example config files can be seen in `trained_nets`.
+Config files are stitched together from `config` automatically in the first training example below.

 ### Train your own model
 Edit the configuration files in `configs/` to choose a network architecture, training, logging, and dataset details.